IRCAD/sight/modules/io/dicomweb/README.md

 ### XML

-Please see doxygen of each service to know more about how to use it in xml configurations.
+Please consult the [doxygen](https://sight.pages.ircad.fr/sight) of each service to learn more about its use in xml configurations.